Table of Contents

 In some myths, Aphrodite granted Pygmalion his wish due to the resemblance Galatea had with her.
 Galatea came to life thanks to Aphrodite’s powers, and the two of them married with the blessing of the goddess.
 Pygmalion and Galatea had a daughter, Paphos.
 A coastal city in Cyprus was named after her.

 There are several other Greek stories where inanimate objects come to life.
-Some of these include:
+This often reflects humanity’s fascination with creation, animation, and the blurred boundaries between life and artifice.
+Some notable instances include:

 Pygmalion in the Arts

-Ovid’s Metamorphoses details Pygmalion’s story and made it famous.
-In this depiction, the author describes all the events of Pygmalion’s story with the statue.
+It was in Ovid’s Metamorphoses that the details of Pygmalion’s story are beautifully illustrated, which made this myth quite popular.
 The name Galatea, however, does not come from Ancient Greece.
 It appeared most likely during the renaissance.

 Pygmalion’s and Galatea’s love story became a theme in later artworks, such as Rousseau’s 1792 opera, titled Pygmalion.
 George Bernard Shaw based his 1913 play Pygmalion on Ovid’s tragedy.